zhqu1148980644/TMP/leetcode/105-Construct-Binary-Tree-from-Preorder-and-Inorder-Traversal.md

     - Go backwards to find the father's right child.
     - The preorder traversal offers us the root node sequence in preorder.
     - The inorder traversal tells us which node is the end of the left subtree.
-        - The preorder and inorder differs when inorder meets a right child if we traverse backwards from the left most leaf node.
+        - The pop sequence of preorder stack and inorder sequence differs when inorder meets a right child if we traverse backwards from the left most leaf node.
-        - When this happens, then the disagreed node in preorder sequence is the the right child of the previous node.
+        - When this happens, the disagreed node in preorder sequence is the the right child of the previous node.

 ```c++
 class Solution {